Pediatric Valvar Aortic Stenosis Clinical Presentation

 History

-Neonates with critical stenosis are typically symptomatic and present with symptoms of congestive heart failure, including poor feeding, rapid breathing, poor urine output, and fussiness, as the ductus arteriosus closes and systemic blood flow decreases.
+Neonates with critical stenosis are typically symptomatic and present with symptoms of congestive heart failure, including poor feeding, rapid breathing, poor urine output, and fussiness, as the ductus arteriosus closes within the first few days of life and systemic blood flow decreases.

-Older children are usually asymptomatic and have a systolic murmur or systolic ejection click detected during a sports physical or at a preschool entrance examination.
+Older children are usually asymptomatic and have a systolic murmur or systolic ejection click detected during sports physical evaluation or a preschool entrance examination.

 Symptomatic children may report easy fatigability.
 A history of syncope or anginal-type chest pain related to exertion should prompt an immediate evaluation and intervention by a pediatric cardiologist.
 Most often, these patients have pure aortic valve stenosis, although occasionally a patient presents with predominantly aortic valve insufficiency and minimal stenosis.

 Patients who underwent intervention as neonates and have stable palliated aortic valve stenosis, insufficiency, or both require monitoring through childhood.
-Progression of stenosis may not be readily evident by history, because exercise tolerance is often well preserved until aortic stenosis becomes severe.
-However, careful questioning about exercise tolerance, activity levels, avoidance of strenuous activities, and the presence of dyspnea, chest pain, presyncope, or excessive nap taking may reveal subtle signs of progressive aortic valve stenosis.
+Progression of stenosis or insufficiency may not be readily evident by history, because exercise tolerance is often well preserved until valve dysfunction becomes severe.
+However, careful questioning about exercise tolerance, activity levels, avoidance of strenuous activities, and the presence of dyspnea, chest pain, presyncope, or excessive nap taking may reveal subtle signs of progressive aortic valve stenosis or insufficiency.

 Adolescents diagnosed for the first time with aortic valve stenosis often have a bicuspid aortic valve with mild degrees of stenosis or insufficiency.
-Many of these patients remain free of symptoms or problems for many years unless endocarditis occurs or valve calcification develops.
+Many of these patients remain free of symptoms or problems for many years unless valve deterioration progresses.

 Physical Examination